Effective Time Management Skills Everyone Needs to Have

 If you have endless lists of priorities, it’s the same as having no priorities.

-Tony explains the power of chunking and how it helps direct your focus towards what matters.
+Tony explains the power of chunking and how it helps direct your focus toward what matters.

 Work on tasks in 20-minute increments

-When you have difficult things that demand all of your focus, it can be draining and intimidating.
+When you have difficult things to do that demand all of your focus, it can be draining and intimidating to work on them.
 One great tactic to use in cases like this is the 20-minute increment block.
-Here’s how it works.
+Here’s how it works:

 Get your mind ready; let yourself know you’re about to focus on something important.
-Pick up the task and set an alarm for 20 minutes.
-Until it rings, give that task everything you’ve got, without any email, cell phone or other distractions.
-When the alarm rings, decide whether you’re going to put the task down or finish it.
-Take a break if you like, and get back to that task afterward.
+Prepare to tackle the task and set an alarm for 20 minutes.
+Until your alarm rings, give that task everything you’ve got, without any email, cell phone or other distractions.
+When the alarm goes off, decide whether you’re going to put the task down or finish it.
+Take a small break if you like, and then get back to that task afterward.
 Repeat the process until the task is complete.

-You already know that feeling you get when you’re in the zone.
+You’re already familiar with that incredible feeling you get when you’re in the zone.
 You’re unstoppable, and you get more than you thought you could get done finished.
-The only problem is that getting into the zone feels haphazard and random; sometimes you’re there, but sometimes you’re not.
+The only problem is that right now getting into the zone feels haphazard and random; sometimes you’re there, but sometimes you’re not.
 Working on your tasks in these 20-minute chunks helps you pull yourself into the zone as needed, instead of hoping to fall into it by chance.

 Cut back on instant answers

 How often do people in your life ask you for something?
 Too often people ask us to do something and we instantly say yes, even though we are too busy or uninterested in the offer and really want to say no. Then we have a commitment we’re stuck with, looming ahead in our calendar.
 Instead of answering right away and providing a response you’ll later regret, step away from the email or tell the person you’ll need to think about it and will let them know in a little while.
 Hold off on giving an instant answer.

 Try not instantly committing for one month.
 Instead, take time and ensure that you commit only to tasks or activities that support your core values and goals.
 If something someone asks you to do doesn’t align with those values and goals, be bold and politely decline.

-Think of it this way: if you’re too focused on completing a giant list of tasks every day, you’ll be unable to focus on your larger goals and core values.
+Think of it this way: If you’re too focused on completing a giant list of menial tasks every day, you’ll be unable to focus on your larger goals and core values.
 If you focus on only the outcomes that are in your control instead, you’ll avoid the frustration that comes with overburdening yourself and what you do accomplish will be that much richer in meaning.
 It’s also worthwhile to remember that by delegating whenever possible, you help yourself grow because you give yourself space to take on the newest, most challenging tasks yourself, and can delegate someone else to handle the smaller, everyday items on your to-do list.

 Effective time management skills are at the heart of a happier, more fulfilled life because you’ll be able to focus and achieve the outcomes that drive your passion.
-Imagine that intense feeling of peace and satisfaction at being fulfilled with what you’ve achieved; this feeling is in your grasp, as long as you commit to reclaiming your time and working toward your ultimate purpose.
-With the right time management framework, you no longer have to imagine that state, you can attain and live it.
+Imagine that intense feeling of peace that comes with being fulfilled with what you’ve achieved; this feeling is in your grasp, as long as you commit to reclaiming your time and working toward your ultimate purpose.
+With the right time management framework, you no longer have to imagine that state – you can attain and live it.